Make your own shop more successful with conversion hacking? Arrange a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/

 so that you work much more efficiently, because all this "we think long-term, we have to think about the brand" and all that.
 It's all irrelevant.
 What we have to do is sell and I'm sure of one thing; there are always competitors out there who are much more aggressive and who may sometimes break the law - I don't want that at all - but they do it and they are successful with it.

-Now for example here, what's your name; Lieferheld, who have now sold to Lieferando, who have just been fined around €200,000 because they didn't handle user data properly, of course that sucks, that's a lot of money.
-But they sold their shop for just over a billion, which still includes €200,000.
+Now, for example, here, what's their name; Lieferheld, which has now sold to Lieferando, which has now just been imposed around the 200,000 € penalty, because they have not dealt with user data so properly, that's of course crap, that's a lot of money.
+But they sold their store for just over a billion, so the €200,000 is still there.

 First because they stole menus from pizza.de, then because they didn't handle user data properly, and so on.